usgs/ps2ff/README.md

 ```
 ps2ff config_file.ini
 ```
-There are example configuration files in the `config` directory.
+There are example configuration files in the `ps2ff/config` directory.

 Output Tables
 -------------
-The `tables` directory contains example results for some generic seismological assumptions.
+The `ps2ff/tables` directory contains example results for some generic seismological assumptions.
 The output file name convension is easiest to describe with an
 example:
 ```